Oriental garden lizard: Distribution

-The Changeable Lizard is relatively common and found in a wide range of habitats.
+The changeable lizard is relatively common and found in a wide range of habitats.
 They appear to adapt well to humans and are thus not endangered.
-They are commonly found among the undergrowth in open habitats including highly urban areas.
-However, in China people regularly kill them due to which they are becoming rarer.
+They are commonly found among undergrowth, in open habitats as well as highly urban areas.
+However, in China people regularly kill them, as they are viewed as pests.

 Diet

-Changeable lizards eat mainly insects such as crickets, grasshoppers, and ants; as well as small vertebrates, including rodents and other lizards including common house geckos and day geckos.
+Changeable lizards eat mainly insects such as ants, beetles, dragonflies, and grasshoppers; as well as small vertebrates, including rodents and other lizards including agamids, geckos, and lizards.
 They have teeth which are designed for gripping prey and not tearing, and thus they usually shake prey to stun it then swallow it whole.
 Sometimes, young, inexperienced changeable lizards may choke on prey that is too large.
-Changeable lizards also occasionally consume vegetable matter.
+Changeable lizards also occasionally consume plant matter.

 Reproduction

 Males become highly territorial during breeding season.
 They discourage intruding males by brightening their red heads and doing "push-ups".
 Each tries to attract a female by inflating his throat and drawing attention to his handsomely colored head.
 Oviparous; about 10—20 eggs are laid, buried in moist soil.
 The eggs are long, spindle-shaped and covered with a leathery skin.
 They hatch in about 6–7 weeks.
 They are able to breed at about 1 year old.